By: Team SE-EDU Since: Jun 2016 Licence: MIT

 You may assume that the user will not be able to use the

-commands to modify the remarks field (i.e. the place will be created without a remark). -
+addandeditcommands to modify the remarks field (i.e. the place will be created without a remark). -

 Modify

-so that the application will load the sample data when you launch it.)[Step 6] Storage: Add
+SampleDataUtilto add remarks for the sample data (delete youraddressBook.xmlso that the application will load the sample data when you launch it.)[Step 6] Storage: Add

-classWe now have
+Remarkfield toXmlAdaptedPlaceclassWe now have

-s, but they will be gone when we exit the application.
-Let’s modifyXmlAdaptedPlace
+Remarks forPlaces, but they will be gone when we exit the application.
+Let’s modifyXmlAdaptedPlaceto include aRemarkfield so that it will be saved.

 Main: